 10063 110th St. East, Northfield, MN 55057

-Tasty Details: Pizza farm ingredients are sourced from the farm gardens, and the crusts are handmade and vegan friendly.
-The farm is open–by reservation–on Wednesdays May-October (hours vary, but in June-August come between 4 pm and 7:30 pm).
+Tasty details: A 45-minute drive from the Twin Cities, Red Barn Farm Pizza farm often has live bands booked for pizza nights.
+Ingredients are sourced from the farm gardens, and the crusts are handmade and vegan friendly.
+The farm is open–by reservation–on Wednesdays and Third Sundays May-October (hours vary, but in June-August come between 4 pm and 7:30 pm).
 Cash and check accepted.
-Costs range from $10-$25/pizza.
+2023 Prices: 16 inch pizzas are $23.28-$27.94 and the gluten-free crust, 12″ pizza is $18.63.

 More family fun: Combine a trip to the pizza farm with a sweet stop nearby at LORENCE’S BERRY FARM (pick-your-own June strawberries are their specialty) or LITTLE HILL BERRY FARM (blueberries in July & August).
 Work up an appetite for the pizza farm before you arrive at NERSTRAND BIG WOODS STATE PARK – just 10 minutes south.
 We’ve included this park on our list of Twin Cities Waterfalls to See with Kids.